csh970605/csh970605.github.io/_posts/2023-04-06-Thompson_Sampling.md

 <br>

 + Step 3.<br>
-Select the ad that has the highest $\theta_{i}(n).$
+Select the ad that has the highest $\theta_{i}(n)$.

 ## The process of deriving the result value of Thompson Sampling
 ---
 <br>

 You can see the graph.
-X axis means that we expected profit from ad.
-And the bar means center of distribution.
+The x-axis represents the expected profit from the ad, and the bar represents the center of the distribution.
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/230351720-264315ab-d644-4e2d-a563-187d1c46c4db.png" width=500>
 </center>